DinoChiesa/dotnet-xslt-service/README.md

 2. This README does not provide a description of the manual steps needed to deploy these examples, including: creating service accounts, setting roles, creating buckets, creating pubsub notifications on buckets, creating connectors, and so on.
 If you've read this far, and you REALLY want that, let me know.
-   Today the workaorund is: read the scripts!
+   Today the workaorund is: read the scripts, and perform those steps manually.

 3. The `gcloud run deploy` command, within the [build-and-deploy-service.sh](./build-and-deploy-service.sh) script, by design,